The-Devoyage/devoyage-web/blog/rust_x_js-class_vs_struct/index.md

 capacities.
 Further reading that might interest you is how a Struct may also be a tuple or how method overloading is achieved.
 There is much to learn and compare!

-None the less, I hope you had some fun comparing these concepts!
+Nonetheless, I hope you had some fun comparing these concepts!
 To me, it's always interesting finding and understanding the patterns that persist between the barrier of multiple domains such as the chosen programming language.
 We really are all doing the same thing, regardless of language!